CodeByBlazej/CodeByBlazej.github.io/_posts/2025-04-01-connect-four-project.md

 image: /assets/img/connect four summary/connect four thumbnail.png
 ---

 My most recent project was the Connect Four terminal game.
-This project was supposed to improve my TDD (Test-Driven Development) skills, as I had to write tests for every step.
+[You can check this out here if you want.](https://github.com/CodeByBlazej/Connect-Four) This project was supposed to improve my TDD (Test-Driven Development) skills, as I had to write tests for every step.

 It was a loooong project, and in this article, I’m going to tell you why.